 - nerves of the sympathetic and parasympathetic nervous system

-- brachial plexus (a series of nerves that supply the upper limbs and trapezius muscle)
+- the brachial plexus, which is a series of nerves that supply your upper limbs and trapezius muscle

-Most neck lumps in children are benign, but cancer is still possible.
-For adults, the chances that a neck lump is cancerous increases after the age of 50, according to the Cleveland Clinic.
+Most neck lumps are benign, but cancer is a possible cause.
+For adults, the chance that a neck lump is cancerous increases after the age of 50, according to the Cleveland Clinic.
 Lifestyle choices, such as smoking and drinking, can also have an impact.

 Cancers that show up as a lump in the neck could include:

-- cancers of the head and neck–most likely to spread to lymph nodes in the neck (AmericanAcademyofOtolaryngology, 2010).
+- cancers of the head and neck tissues

-When we think of viruses, we commonly think of viruses like the common cold and flu.
-However, there are other viruses out there and many can cause a neck lump.
+When we think of viruses, we commonly think of the common cold and the flu.
+However, there are other viruses out there, and many of them can cause a lump in your neck.
 These include:

 - infectious mononucleosis